cyberbotics/optima/README.md

 The training and testing worlds are both located in `CNN-autonomous-car/worlds`.
 The different controller source codes are located in `CNN-autonomous-car/controllers`.
 The DFE optimization of the neural network is compiled in a shared library: `CNN-autonomous-car/libraries/cnn_dfe`.
 The corresponding DFE kernels and manager are in: `CNN-autonomous-car/libraries/cnn_dfe/src`.

-You can select the controller to drive the car by editing the controller field in `CNN-autonomous-car/worlds/autonomous_car_test.wbt` and then [run Webots headless](https://github.com/cyberbotics/optima/wiki/Start-Webots) on Jumax.
+You can select the controller to drive the car by editing the controller field in `CNN-autonomous-car/worlds/autonomous_car_test.wbt` and then [run Webots](https://github.com/cyberbotics/optima/wiki/Start-Webots) on Jumax.

+The available controllers are the following.
+* **CNN_autonomous_car_cpu_float**: this controller contains the naive version of the neural network with floating point represention to drive the car.
+* **CNN_autonomous_car_cpu_fixed**: this controller is the optimized CPU version of the neural network with fixed point representation and multithreading to drive the car.
+* **CNN_autonomous_car_fpga**: this controller uses the _cnn_dfe_ library to run the neural network on a DFE.